This website is best viewed on desktop!

 What happens in a briefing

-I interpret what’s shifting, and why it matters, across three core areas:
+I interpret what’s shifting, and why it matters, across three areas:

 Words

-How language is changing, and what it now signals about credibility, relevance, and leadership.
+How language is changing, and what it now signals about credibility, relevance, and authority.

 visuals